 )

 Extraction: This is where it gets domain-specific.
 Based on the classification label, the extraction stage applies a tailored extraction strategy.
-A police report gets license plate, driver name, date, and location extracted.
-A medical report gets diagnosis, treatment, and provider extracted.
+A report gets title, date, author, and key findings extracted.
+A specification gets version, scope, and requirements extracted.
 An invoice gets line items and totals extracted.

 The results are stored as structured JSON in DynamoDB, making them queryable and displayable in the web UI.